1The “Canadian dream”: myth or reality?

 What you need to do before starting your job hunt

 Once your work permit is stapled into your passport, you have to complete two steps in order to be ready to work.
-First, you have to apply for your SIN (Social Insurance Number), then, you should open a bank account in Canada before receiving your first paycheque.
+First, you have to apply for your SIN.
+Then, you should open a bank account in Canada before receiving your first paycheck.

 Applying for your Social Insurance Number

 By law, employers have to get their employee’s SIN for income tax reporting purposes.
-You may be able to obtain your SIN right after landing, at the airport, if a Service Canada booth is available and if you land during regular business hours.
+You may be able to obtain your SIN right after landing, at the airport, if a Service Canada booth is available and open during regular business hours.
 Otherwise, find a Service Canada office in a convenient location and apply in person with all the required documents.
-Getting a SIN is a quick and straightforward process for most WHV holders.
+Getting a SIN is usually a quick and straightforward process, which we’ve documented in detail in Getting your Canadian Social Insurance Number.

 Opening a bank account

-To open a bank account, you will need to show several pieces of ID (bring your passport) and to provide a mailing address in Canada (use the hostel’s address or a friend’s address if you don’t have a permanent accommodation solution yet).
-For more information, read The landing process and your first steps in Canada.
+To open a bank account, you will need to show several pieces of ID (bring your passport) and provide a postal address in Canada (use the hostel’s address or a friend’s address if you don’t have a permanent accommodation solution yet).
+For more information, read The arrivals process and your first steps in Canada.

 Next chapter